cjfiscus/Kmer-it/README.md

 ## Workflow description
 ### 1. Data import
 The workflow can handle both paired-end or single-end high throughput sequencing reads provided as either a raw or gzipped [FASTQ file](https://en.wikipedia.org/wiki/FASTQ_format).
 The files can be available locally by providing the path (see sample file) or remotely by providing a FTP link for download.
+Files are stored in resources/pe (paired-end) or resources/se (single-end).
 It is assumed that each sample is represented by a single sequencing run.

 ### 2. Trimming
 Trimmomatic is used to trim Illumina adapters and low quality sequences.
 The trimmomatic options can be modified in the config file.
 This step is optional.